Ricardo Gallego: A Helping Hand

 By Mario A. Cortez

 As director of Latino services at the San Diego LGBT Community Center, Ricardo Gallego is always looking those in need of resources and support.

-Every day, from 8 a.m. through 7 p.m., he tends to phone calls, offers help, and manages resources directed toward Latinos.
-Gallego coordinates all of this in a space which is welcoming to all through values such as compassion, dignity, and spirituality.
+Every day — from 8 a.m. to 7 p.m. — Gallego tends to phone calls, offers services, and manages resources directed at Latinos.
+He coordinates all of this in a space which welcomes all through values such as compassion, dignity, and spirituality.

 During his youth in Mexicali, Mexico, Gallego remembers discovering his orientation in an environment in which being outed as a homosexual would have left him in a vulnerable position.

-“People were very closed minded and back then in Mexicali was a very small city where everyone knew each other,” Gallego said to La Prensa San Diego.
+“People were very closed minded and back then Mexicali was a very small city where everyone knew each other,” Gallego said to La Prensa San Diego.
 “In those days you couldn’t afford to have people find out you are gay.”

 “So it got to the point where I felt that I was drowning in Mexicali because I couldn’t be out of the closet,” he continued.

-After selling almost all of of his belongings, Gallego left for San Diego with the intention of pursuing an education and living his life freely.
+After selling almost all of of his belongings, Gallego left for San Diego looking to pursue an education and to live freely.

-After setting up north of the border, he enrolled at City College in English courses and would eventually move on to San Diego State University.
+After setting up north of the border, he enrolled at City College in English courses and would eventually move transfer to San Diego State University.

 When Gallego started to spend more time thinking about what career move to make, an acquaintance offered him a scholarship to be a clinical chaplain through the nonprofit Episcopal Community Services.
-In addition to this course of study, he also began a master’s in moral theology at Tijuana’s Universidad Iberoamericana while completing a spiritual care license at Scripps Chula Vista Hospital.
+In addition to this course of study, he also began a master’s in moral theology at Tijuana’s Universidad Iberoamericana while also completing a spiritual care license at Scripps Chula Vista Hospital.